aeghost/ezfifos/README.md

   Lwt_main.run Ezfifos_lwt.(write ~path:"/path/to/fifo" "datas")
 ```

-It will write `datas` to FIFO, similar to `Printf.fprintf`, doubted to add the fun, but at least it is using cool `Lwt_io`.
+It will write `datas` to FIFO, similar to `Printf.fprintf`, doubted to add the fun, but at least it is using cool `Lwt_io` content.

+## Good practices

+You can find client/server exemple with common Protocol wrapping good practices.

 ## Notes